How Does Solar Power Create Electricity?

 - On-grid solar systems with a battery backup

-If you are looking into options for making your house more eco-friendly and saving some money, solar power is probably one of the most attractive renewable energy options.
+Solar power is one of the most attractive renewable energy options for homeowners.
+With costs falling by 85% since 2010, installing solar panels at home is now more affordable than ever.
 In fact, solar power is becoming the cheapest way to generate electricity, according to Bloomberg New Energy Finance analysts.

-The cost of solar has fallen to about a third of levels in 2010, even among some of the poorest countries [7].
+Home solar systems can power appliances, lighting, and more, even on cloudy days, thanks to advanced photovoltaic technology.
 Solar panels are also relatively compact and can be placed on rooftops, balconies or different places on your property.

 So can you generate solar electricity at home?
 The simple answer is yes, you can.
 Indeed, there is a term for generating power at home: it is called micro-generation and refers to the stand-alone generation of low carbon heat and/or electricity which is feasible for the average home [8].